 c) Run a backlink analysis of your top SEO competitors’ sites

-Along with a keyword analysis, your SEO competitor analysis should also include a survey of your competitors’ backlink profiles.
+Along with keyword analysis, your SEO competitor analysis should also include a survey of your competitors’ backlink profiles.
 You can have an insight into such profiles with the help of any SEO tool that has a backlinks API feature.
 Backlinks are important because they are one of the main factors that Google looks at when ranking search results.
 Quality backlinks, or links from authoritative sites back to your site, show Google that your site is reputable, thus assisting greatly with SEO.

 Ahref will deliver results an analysis like this:

 Again, you will need to use Ahrefs or a similar tool to analyze your competitors sites and examine their backlinks.
 This will then give you information on their backlink profile, telling you which backlinks they are using to rank their site.
 You can then aim to build links to your site from these or similar sites.

 d) Examine traffic stats of your top SEO competitors’ sites

-This is a step that is often left off by those running SEO competitor analysis, but a traffic analysis is equally important as it can give many crucial insights.
-A traffic analysis shows you where your competitors’ traffic is coming from, so you can learn from what is working for them, as well as identify their weaknesses.
+This is a step that is often left off by those running SEO competitor analysis.
+But a traffic analysis is equally important as it can give many crucial insights.
+Traffic analysis shows you where your competitors’ traffic is coming from, so you can learn from what is working for them, as well as identify their weaknesses.